Killing of Johnny Stompanato: Legacy and conspiracy theories

-Stompanato's homicide has had an enduring presence in true crime popular culture and mythology, and was named one of the "crimes of the century" by Time magazine in 2007.
-Film historian Sam Staggs noted that it "belongs in the same pantheon of foul deeds as the Fatty Arbuckle rape trial in 1921, the ambiguous death of Marilyn Monroe in 1962, and the O. J. Simpson case of 1994–95."
+Stompanato's homicide has had an enduring presence in true crime popular culture and mythology, and was named one of the "crimes of the century" by Time in 2007.
+Film historian Sam Staggs noted that it "belongs in the same pantheon of foul deeds as the Fatty Arbuckle rape trial in 1921, the ambiguous death of Marilyn Monroe in 1962, and the murder trial of O. J. Simpson of 1995."

 In the intervening years, Stompanato's homicide has been subject to an oft-repeated conspiracy theory that Turner in fact killed him, and that Crane had taken culpability for her mother, claiming self-defense.
 This theory was exacerbated when Eric Root, a hairdresser of Turner's, claimed in a 1996 memoir that Turner confessed to him that she had stabbed Stompanato during their domestic struggle.
 According to Root, Turner made the confession to him years later at the Plaza Hotel, after the two saw a television program referencing the case; Root claims that Turner allegedly blurted out: "I killed the son of a bitch, and I would do it again."
 He also stated that Turner urged to him to reveal this to the public should she die before him, in order to clear her daughter's name.
 Crane, however, denied this claim, responding in 1999: "This idea that Root had in his book is so far-fetched...
 You know, everybody has something they want to sell.
 I guess it was the only way he could get his book published."

 Additionally, Metro-Goldwyn-Mayer stylist Sydney Guilaroff noted in his 1996 memoir that, on the morning of Stompanato's murder, he had run into Turner leaving the Pioneer Hardware store in Beverly Hills; during a brief exchange, Guilaroff alleged that when he asked Turner what she was doing at the hardware store, she responded: "We needed a new knife."
 Guilaroff further claimed that he visited Turner the following day, and that she collapsed in his arms, sobbing, and said, "Did you ever dream this could happen?
 And with the very knife I bought yesterday."
 In her own autobiography, Turner conceded that she and Stompanato had gone shopping for kitchen utensils for Turner's new home the week he died, and that he had in fact been stabbed with one of the carving knives he had purchased.